GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

 ## Prerequisites

-This example package generates a deployment manager template for a Redis multiple VM setup.
-Your GCP project must contain a Redis VM image to use in the deployment manager template.
+This example package generates a Deployment Manager template for a Redis multiple VM setup.
+Your GCP project must contain a Redis VM image to use in the Deployment Manager template.
 The following command copies the Redis VM image from the
 [click-to-deploy project](https://github.com/GoogleCloudPlatform/click-to-deploy)
 to your GCP project.